Work permits and visas

 Degree or Non-Degree holder Applicant (From South Africa)

-- If your employer is unable to provide you a non-immigration visa and work permit then just contact our in-house legal team that will get you on track toward your work permit.
+If your employer is unable to provide you a non-immigrant visa and work permit then just contact the in-house legal team that will get you on track toward your work permit.

-- You will be required to leave Thailand for at least 24 hours to obtain a non-immigrant visa at a Thai Embassy using your employers (or our) sponsorship documents.
+You will be required to leave Thailand for at least 48 hours to obtain a non-immigrant visa at a Thai Embassy using your employers (or the) sponsorship documents.

-- Return to Thailand activating your Non-immigrant visa; give a copy of your passport to your employer so they (or us) can organize your work permit.
+Return to Thailand activating your Non-immigrant visa; give a copy of your passport to your employer so they (or the supplying vendor) can organize your work permit.

-- Receive your work permit in hand, then extend your visa one year from entry…Sorted!!
+Receive your work permit in hand, then extend your visa… sorted!

-What is the difference between arriving on a Non-Immigration Visa or Tourist Visa?
+What is the difference between arriving without a visa or Tourist Visa?

 Non-Immigrant visa provides you